dazuma/toys/toys/docs/guide.md

 example create a tool called "test" that runs your tests for a particular project, but you might also want "test unit" and "test integration" tools to run specific subsets of the test suite.
-One way to do this, of course, is for the "test" tool to parse "unit" and "integration" as arguments.
+One way to do this, of course, is for the "test" tool to parse "unit" or "integration" as arguments.
 However, you could also define them as separate tools, subtools of "test".

 To define a subtool, create nested `tool` directives.
 Here's a simple example: